akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "This girl?"

-He met her eyes.
-"She *saw* him.
-In the hall, before any of this.
+“She *saw* him.”
+He picked up his meat and pointed.
+"In the hall, before any of this.
 She looked at him—just for a moment—and didn't look away.
 I was watching."

 The Queen absorbed this.

-"You're sure?"
+"You saw this?"

-"I'm sure."
+"I'm certain."

 A long pause.
 The fire crackled.